pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 `
 ```

-Parameters:
+Parameters
-- uuid (String, default: UUID from default keyset) UUID to remove.
+- uuid (String): UUID to remove.
+Uses configured UUID if not supplied.
-- keyset (Keyset) Override default keyset configuration.
+- keyset (Keyset): Override default keyset.
-- using (String) Keyset name from keysetStore to use.
+- using (String): Keyset name from keysetStore.

 #### Sample code